g0rchy/CTF-Writeups/THNBD-2022/Web/SecureLogin/README.md

 ![image](https://user-images.githubusercontent.com/92731777/163889248-8369af48-78c8-4d15-a0a6-7b503df0f0df.png)

-Going through it quickly there is catchy line `jQuery['ajax']` (in my case it was line 345 after beautifying the code) which takes as an argument an array that mainly contains (along with other properties) a url, data that we want to send, and the type (HTTP verb) to be used, so our guess here is that the checks are done before sending our credentials to the server.
+Going through it quickly there is catchy line `jQuery['ajax']` (in my case it was line 345 after beautifying the code) which takes as an argument as an array that mainly contains (along with other properties) a url, data that we want to send, and the type (HTTP verb) to be used, so our guess here is that the checks are done before sending our credentials to the server.

 But before that there's an if statement and right above it a line that contains the following strings: ("getElement", "pswd" and "value"), so here we can assume that the code stores our input inside a variable.